-3.1.2 WORST CASE SCENARIO
+2.1.2 WORST CASE SCENARIO

-The consecutive Monsoon Disasters in last six years in Sindh has almost affected whole Province which reflects that worst scenario could be a combination of isolated heavy rains in upper and lower catchment areas.
+The Monsoon Disasters during recent decade has almost affected whole Province of Sindh which reflects that worst scenario could be a combination of isolated heavy rains in upper and lower catchment areas.
 High releases of water from Dams coupled with heavy falls over hills.
 Such a scenario can never be ruled out and the population affected could be 30-40% of the total population of the province with almost all of the districts affected.

-3.2 OVERVIEW OF DIVISIONAL PLAN
+2.2 OVERVIEW OF DIVISIONAL PLAN

-3.2.1 LARKANA DIVISION
+2.2.1 LARKANA DIVISION

-Larkana Division is prone to both Riverine and Flash Floods 2 out of 5 Districts .i.e Jacobabad and Kamber are highly prone to Flash Floods due to water gushing from hill torrents of Baluchistan, whereas Larkana Kashmore and Shikarpur are prone to Riverine floods.
+Larkana Division is prone to both Riverine and Flash Floods 02 out of 05 Districts .i.e Jacobabad and Kamber are prone to Flash Floods due to water gushing from hill torrents of Baluchistan, whereas Larkana Kashmore and Shikarpur are prone to Riverine floods.